MagnivOrg/magniv-docs/docs/tutorials/entity-resolution.md

     prepare()
 ```

-It can be found in [tasks/prepare.py in our github repo](https://github.com/MagnivOrg/entity-resolution/blob/master/tasks/prepare.py)
+This can be found in [`tasks/prepare.py` in our GitHub repo](https://github.com/MagnivOrg/entity-resolution/blob/master/tasks/prepare.py).

 ## Create the Magniv task

-Our nightly Magniv task will look at the newest entites (in our example we take 10 that have not been matched before) and check if there is a match
+Our nightly Magniv task will examine new entites (in our example we take 10 that have not been matched before) and check if there is a match
 in the database.

-We do this by taking the cosine similaity between the new entity and compare it across all the pre-existing entities.
+We do this by taking the cosine similaity between the new entity and comparing it across all the pre-existing entities.
-We take the highest cosine similaity above a certain threshold (0.8 in this example) and call that the match, if no match exists it is a new entity.
+We take the highest cosine similaity above a certain threshold (0.8 in this example) and call that the match.
+If no match exists, we create a new entity.

-While we do not do this in this example, the model can learn from new examples by adding new matches to the entity and updating its embedding vector.
+The model can learn from new examples by adding new matches to the entity and updating its embedding vector.
+For now, we will skip over this.

-If a human in the loop is necissary for your use case, an extra "staging" flag can be set to just have all the matches confirmed before they are merged.
+If a human in the loop is necessary for your use case, an extra "staging" flag can be set to have all matches confirmed before they are merged.

-Here is the code for our Magniv task:
+Below is the code for our Magniv task.

 ```python
 from models import session, Affiliations as affiliations_table from sentence_transformers import util